Corionis/ELS/artifacts/document/ideas.md

 ## To Do
- * BUG: Restart of download will fail because the file already exists.
+ * DONE- BUG: Restart of download will fail because the file already exists.
 Need to get file sizes during scan.
  * DONE- BUG: Look 'n Feel in TerminalGui.java
  * ADD: -N for What's New ALL